subtlepseudonym/subtlepseudonym.github.io/content/articles/missing-the-forest-for-the-trees/index.md

 {{< /image >}}

 ## Contrasting methodologies
 Building software is all about solving problems.
 So, to determine an interviewee's fitness, it makes sense to have them solve problems.
 In my experience, the two most common ways to do this are asking candidates to implement an algorithm or discuss system design.
 The former gets the candidate writing code and provides the interviewer with a strong signal based upon how well the solution performs.
-The latter is less precise and asks the candidate to describe a solution to a broadly defined issue and discuss the tradeoffs involved.
+The latter is less structured, asking the candidate to describe a solution to a broadly defined issue and discuss the tradeoffs involved.

 Real-world interview processes tend to lie somewhere on a continuum between these archetypes.
 The distribution is not uniform though, as many companies hew towards algorithmic problems, specifically for the high-precision signal it provides.
-This is a categorical error.
+This is a category error.

 ## Precision vs accuracy
 <!-- draft stuff